-(5) Public Hearings. (i) DHCD must provide for at least two public hearings per year to obtain citizens views.
+(5) Public Hearings.

+(i) DHCD must provide for at least two public hearings per year to obtain citizens views.
 They must be held at a minimum of two different stages in the program year.
 Together, the hearings must address housing and community development needs, development of proposed activities, and review of program performance.
 DHCD must hold at least one of these hearings before the proposed Consolidated Plan is published for comment.

 Maryland will hold a minimum of six public hearings on the Five Year Consolidated Plan.
 The hearings will allow for response to housing and community development needs identified by DHCD, other agencies, organizations and individuals, for comments on the development of proposed activities, and for assessments of program performance.
 At least three of these hearings will be held in the early stages of plan development, primarily for the purpose of presenting data and information on the current status of housing and community development activities and their target populations, and for soliciting recommendations for policy priorities and program activity.
 A second set of three hearings will be held during the second and/or third weeks after the final version of the Consolidated Plan is released for public comment, to allow for additional response and amendment.
 A minimum of six public hearings following the same guidelines will also be held in years when only an Annual Plan update is required.
-[NOTE: At least one hearing also will be held prior to submittal of the Performance Report.]
+For the CAPER Maryland will not hold a public hearing but will provide notification of the release of the plan and opening of comment period.